cuter-testing/cuter/README.md

 4. **Protocol Buffer Compiler**

-  Download the [3.8.0 version](https://github.com/google/protobuf/releases/tag/v3.8.0) of **protoc** for your OS and follow the instructions in *readme.txt*.

-  If you have a Linux or an OSX system, then you can run the provided `fetch_protoc.sh` script and follow the instructions.
+  If you have a Linux or an OSX system then you can skip this step and, after you have downloaded or cloned this repository, you can run the provided `fetch_protoc.sh` script and follow the instructions.

-        ./fetch_protoc.sh
+  If you are running on some other OS, download the [3.8.0 version](https://github.com/google/protobuf/releases/tag/v3.8.0) of **protoc** for your OS and follow the instructions in *readme.txt*.

 Installation
 ------------